Take434/Appollon/README.md

 # Apollon 🎸

-This project aims to give users a concise way to view their spotify activities and data.
+This project aims to give users a concise way to view their Spotify activities and data.
 It is currently in development and not ready for production use.
-There is already a [live deployment](https://appollon.vercel.app) of the current state of the project using vercel, as well as plans to deploy to Azure.
+There is already a [live deployment](https://appollon.vercel.app) of the current state of the project using Vercel, as well as plans to deploy to Azure.
-But due to restrictions of the spotify api it is not usable for users not explicitly added to the spotify application.
+But due to restrictions of the Spotify API it is only accessible to users, who are explicitly added to the Spotify application.
 If you wish to read more about this project, please visit the wiki of this repository.
 For a detailed setup guide have a look at the [dev setup](#dev-setup) section of this readme.